Sergyurch/data_for_seo/README.md

     npm run build

-5. Copy .env.example to .env, configure your database and update the file with your DataForSEO credentials:
+5. Copy .env.example to .env and update it with your DataForSEO credentials:

    DATAFORSEO_LOGIN=your_login@email.com